Data-to-Insight-Center/sead2/README.md

 IU SEAD Cloud:  a persistent store at Indiana University to which the SEAD publishing services publish.
 IU SEAD Cloud is backed by a large scale HPC storage server.
 Active code base for IU SEAD Cloud now at https://github.com/Data-to-Insight-Center/IU-SEAD-Cloud

-Be on the lookout for a reorganization of this source code repository Fall 2016 for easier use of the component pieces of the SEAD 2.0 pubishing services.

 Steps to build:
 ---------------